ayanleh-64/devops-portfolio/linux-cloud-nginx-setup/README.md

 bash
 Copy code
 sudo systemctl status nginx
-Tested by using curl to confirm that Nginx was serving pages:
+Tested using curl to confirm that Nginx was serving pages:

 bash
 Copy code